GjikaByte/GjikaByte/README.md

 📊 OTC FLOW – Middle Office, Data Analyst

-Developed and optimized data pipelines using SQL and Python, facilitating efficient data extraction, transformation, and loading (ETL) processes for portfolio tracking and financial reporting.
-Resolved trade discrepancies in sustainable commodities and optimized settlement workflows, providing data-driven insights to support risk management and strategic decision-making.
+At OTC Flow, I focus on developing and optimizing data pipelines using SQL and Python to streamline ETL processes for portfolio tracking and financial reporting.
+By leveraging PySpark, I analyze large datasets to provide actionable insights for sustainable commodities trading.
+Additionally, I automated reporting workflows using Python and Power BI, which improved operational efficiency and enabled real-time data visualization.
+My role also includes ensuring data integrity during database migrations, enhancing the reliability of analytics and quantitative analysis.

+💹 Freelance Data Analyst

+As a freelance data analyst, I collaborated with SMEs in Abruzzo, Italy to help them structure and manage their data and accounting workflows.
+Using Excel and Power BI, I created customized dashboards and reporting systems that empowered businesses to make data-driven decisions.
+My efforts contributed to improving operational transparency and efficiency, tailored to the unique needs of each client.

 📈 Pertento Partners – Trader